epfl-si/ansible-collection-rhel/README.md

 Collection of Ansible roles to setup and manage components of RHEL like ntp, sshd, users, ...

-## Goal and target audiance
+## Goal and target audience

 The goal is to help system administrators install and configure their RHEL servers.
-Thinking first for EPFL, most roles will have default values adapted for our virtualized infrastructure.
+Thinking first for EPFL, most roles will have default values adapted for our virtual infrastructure.
 But we hope it could be useful for anyone.

 You are welcome to suggest improvements either by opening a issue or via a push request.